Anti-aircraft warfare: Cold War

 The introduction of the guided missile resulted in a significant shift in anti-aircraft strategy.
 Although Germany had been desperate to introduce anti-aircraft missile systems, none became operational during World War II.
 Following several years of post-war development, however, these systems began to mature into viable weapons.
 The US started an upgrade of their defences using the Nike Ajax missile, and soon the larger anti-aircraft guns disappeared.
 The same thing occurred in the USSR after the introduction of their SA-2 Guideline systems.

 As this process continued, the missile found itself being used for more and more of the roles formerly filled by guns.
 First to go were the large weapons, replaced by equally large missile systems of much higher performance.
 Smaller missiles soon followed, eventually becoming small enough to be mounted on armoured cars and tank chassis.
 These started replacing, or at least supplanting, similar gun-based SPAAG systems in the 1960s, and by the 1990s had replaced almost all such systems in modern armies.
-Man-portable missiles, MANPADS as they are known today, were introduced in the 1960s and have supplanted or replaced even the smallest guns in most advanced armies.
+Man-portable missiles, MANPADS, as they are known today, were introduced in the 1960s and have supplanted or replaced even the smallest guns in most advanced armies.

-In the 1982 Falklands War, the Argentine armed forces deployed the newest west European weapons including the Oerlikon GDF-002 35 mm twin cannon and SAM Roland.
+In the 1982 Falklands War, the Argentine armed forces deployed the newest west European weapons including the 35 mm Oerlikon GDF-002 twin cannon and Roland missile.
 The Rapier missile system was the primary GBAD system, used by both British artillery and RAF regiment, a few brand-new FIM-92 Stinger were used by British special forces.
 Both sides also used the Blowpipe missile.
-British naval missiles used included Sea Dart and the older Sea Slug longer range systems, Sea Cat and the new Sea Wolf short range systems.
+British naval missiles used included Sea Dart and the older Sea Slug longer range systems, SeaCat and the new Sea Wolf short range systems.
 Machine guns in AA mountings were used both ashore and afloat.

+Post-Cold War

 During the 2008 South Ossetia war air power faced off against powerful SAM systems, like the 1980s Buk-M1.

-In February 2018, an Israeli F-16 fighter was downed in the occupied Golan Heights province, after it had attacked an Iranian target in Syria.
+In February 2018, an Israeli F-16 fighter was downed in the Golan Heights province, after it had attacked an Iranian target in Syria.
 In 2006, Israel also lost a helicopter over Lebanon, shot down by a Hezbollah rocket.